Master of Science First Professional

 The Master of Science “First Professional” degree is for you if you possess an undergraduate degree in a field other than interior design or architecture and wish to practice interior design.
 This portfolio track of courses fully prepares you to enter the profession as a design practitioner and enables professional licensure in many states and Canadian provinces.

-The degree consists of a minimum of 73 semester hours of course work.
 Topics include a diversity of content including technical drawing, computer-aided communication, presentation, codes, space planning, furnishings and finishes specification and business practices.
 An internship is a highly recommended elective, and you exit the program with a portfolio of work suitable for career interviews.
-Students beginning in the summer term (which is the recommended starting semester) can complete the program in two years.
-Students beginning in the fall term complete a slower paced program that takes three years.

-You must create and present a graduating portfolio of work in order to qualify for degree candidacy.
-First professional students also complete a significant research paper or position paper that facilitates in-depth understanding of an interior design topic of your choice in addition to your studio/lecture/seminar courses.
+You must create and present a graduating portfolio of work at the end of your studies in order to qualify for degree candidacy.
+First professional students also complete a significant programming document that shows their critical thinking and analysis in conjunction with a studio project.

 Second studio doctoral housing project by First Professional Program graduate Krystil Hernandez.

 Admissions Requirements for the First Professional Master of Science Degree

 Admission to the Masters degree programs is based on University requirements as defined in the Graduate Degree Requirements section of the FSU Graduate Bulletin as well as those of the Interior Design Department.

 The Interior Design Department requires the following items in order to be considered for the program.
 Unless otherwise noted, these are submitted to FSU through the FSU online admissions procedure.

 - an official undergraduate transcript indicating a minimum 3.0 grade point average on the last 60 hours of the completed undergraduate degree.
 Download a GPA Calculator Sheet.